 The exact price for a quality travel tripod will vary though.
 For basic, quality travel tripods, it is possible to pick one up for far less than $100.
 Yet it’s also possible to spend more than $400.

-It all comes down to what you intend to do with the tripod, where you plan on going, how rugged you want it to be and what kind of camera weight you plan on putting on it.
+It all comes down to what you intend to do with the tripod, where you plan on going, how rugged you want it to be, and what kind of camera weight you need it to support.

 We picked the MeFOTO Classic Aluminum Roadtrip Travel Tripod/Monopod Kit as it is a durable body, designed to last while out on the road.

-For any travel photographer, it’s a good idea to invest in two tripods: a small one and a regular sized one.
-The regular sized tripod isn’t able to provide balance for those lower level shots which is why the PEDCO UltraPod II Lightweight Camera is designed specifically for those close to the ground pictures.
+For any travel photographer, it’s a good idea to invest in two tripods: a small, lightweight tripod and a regular sized one.
+The regular sized tripod isn’t able to provide balance for those lower-level shots, which is why the PEDCO UltraPod II Lightweight Camera is designed specifically for those close to the ground pictures.

 The fold-out legs are easy to adjust and the vinyl footing helps prevent the camera from slipping.
 There is also a Velcro cinch strap that can help secure the tripod to posts.
 The camera itself boasts the ability to support any DSLR or 35mm SLR camera with larger lenses.

 When used on the ground that’s likely, although you probably should shy away from heavier lens mounts while using the Velcro cinch strap.
 In these instances, it’s better to use the larger sized tripod.
 The “maximum safe load” is six pounds.
 If you’re doing any kind of elevated photography with this tripod, we’d keep the load substantially less than that.

 The tripod boasts of a “unique ball and socket camera mount.”
 The word “unique” is not generally desirable when it comes to camera mounts.
 This generally means it’s odd, hard to use or difficult to find replacement parts (of course, at this price it’s cheaper to just buy a new tripod).